Deer Park, Toronto: History

-Deer Park was annexed by the City of Toronto in 1908, and by the 1930s, it had become an upper-middle class residential district, which it remains today.
+Deer Park was annexed by the City of Toronto in 1908.
+By the 1930s, it had become an upper-middle class residential district, which it remains today.
 The intersection of Yonge and St. Clair is also the site of extensive nodal commercial development.

-In 1999, Robert Fulford described the current character of the neighbourhood: "sandwiched between Forest Hill on its western flank and Moore Park to the east, Deer Park is utterly unlike either of them—it's more commercial, a fast-changing community dominated by apartment dwellers."
+In 1999, journalist Robert Fulford described the character of the neighbourhood – "sandwiched between Forest Hill on its western flank and Moore Park to the east, Deer Park is utterly unlike either of them—it's more commercial, a fast-changing community dominated by apartment dwellers."

-On February 14, 2017, a large fire broke out at a local sports club, the Badminton and Racquet Club of Toronto, evacuating nearby residents, closing streets, and diverting TTC routes.
-The historic section was originally a streetcar barn dating back to the 1880s (as a horsecar barn for the then Metropolitan Street Railway) that was converted to badminton courts in 1924 when it was sold by the Toronto Transportation Commission.
+On February 14, 2017, a large fire broke out at a local private members' club, the Badminton and Racquet Club of Toronto.
+The conflagration led to the evacuation of nearby residents, street closures, and the diversion of some TTC routes.
+The clubhouse section that burned was originally a streetcar barn dating back to the 1880s (as a horsecar barn for the then Metropolitan Street Railway), which had been converted to badminton courts in 1924 when it was sold by the Toronto Transportation Commission.